 Mojave National Preserve

-Spreading north of old Route 66, more than 1.5 million acres between I-40 and I-15 have been set aside as the Mojave National Preserve, a harsh desert landscape of volcanic cinder cones and sand dunes, desert tortoises, and Joshua trees.
-One evocative landmark here in the middle of the desert is the Kelso Depot (760/252-6165), a restored train station that sits on the main L.A. to Las Vegas Union Pacific railroad line.
-Trains still rumble past, and the depot, featuring a variety of interpretive exhibits, re-creates the sense of life here in the 1920s, before air-conditioning and cell phones made life in the desert so much more agreeable.
+Spreading north of old Route 66, more than 1.6 million acres between I-40 and I-15 have been set aside as the Mojave National Preserve, a harsh desert landscape of volcanic cinder cones and sand dunes, desert tortoises, and Joshua trees.
+One evocative landmark here in the middle of the desert is the Kelso Depot (760/252-6100), a restored train station that sits on the main LA-to-Las Vegas Union Pacific Railroad line.
+Trains still rumble past, and the depot, featuring a variety of interpretive exhibits, recreates the sense of life here in the 1920s, before air-conditioning and cell phones made life in the desert so much more agreeable.
 Kelso is on Kelbaker Road, about 22 miles north of I-40, midway between Fenner and Ludlow.

-Another of the many places in the Mojave Preserve that’s worth the trip is Mitchell Caverns (760/928-2586, $6) at the center of Providence Mountains State Recreation Area, 25 miles north of I-40 at the end of Essex Road.
-At the time of this writing, the park was closed due to state budget cuts.
+Another of the many places in the Mojave Preserve that’s worth the trip is Mitchell Caverns (760/928-2586) at the center of Providence Mountains State Recreation Area, 25 miles north of I-40 at the end of Essex Road.
+At the time of this writing, the park was closed due to infrastructure issues.
 Call before you make the drive.

 Running alongside the I-40 freeway for about 50 miles east of Barstow, old Route 66 survives as a sort of frontage road, passing little more than an occasional lava flow (like Pisgah Crater, where there’s a pair of I-40 rest areas).